Program overview

 • Electrical Engineer: Design and develop electrical systems and components for various applications.

-• Control Systems Engineer: Focus on designing and implementing control systems for automation and process control.
+• Control and Instrumentation Engineer: Focus on the design and implementation of control systems and instrumentation for industrial processes.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.